 If you ever had the urge to try backpacking Laos, or you wanted to find information to know if it’s something you might want to do, then today’s your lucky day.

 Finally the backpacking Laos guide is ready for you.
 Laos, although one of the underdeveloped countries in Southeast Asia, is still an important gem worth your while.
 Why?
 Because you can learn a lot about Buddhism while backpacking Laos, and of course, you’ll definitely meet some amazing people.
 The Laotians are very friendly and relaxed people.
-Plus, if you are backpacking Laos, you will realize prices are very cheap.
-(You know I’ll always mention that last bit).
+Plus, you will realize prices are very cheap and your backpacking Laos budget can be $20 USD per day!

 I was backpacking Laos from the North of the country to the South.
 I spent 3 weeks visiting Laos and I think it’s enough time for backpacking the country.
 There are many plans to do: From enjoying sunset in Mekong River, to relaxing in 4,000 beautiful islands and enjoying Laotian food.

 Laos is officially one of the communist countries over the world like China, Cuba and Vietnam.
 They were a French colony in the past, and 70% of the population are Buddhist.
 You will find French and Thai influences in their gastronomy.

 Now that we got acquainted with backpacking Laos, let’s proceed to the travel guide 😉